morea-framework/morea-framework.github.io/src/userguide.md

 Alternatively, and more typically, you can create subdirectories within the src/morea directory, one per module, as shown in the previous screenshot.

-In addition, Morea does not care how you name files.
-In fact, it is possible to use the same file name in multiple modules (i.e. foo/module.md, bar/module.md, baz/module.md, and qux/module.md in the screenshot above)

-**It is the "front matter" in each Morea entity file that uniquely identifies it.**

-Morea does not care about directory structure nor file name, because it uses the _front matter_ in the markdown file to uniquely identify each Morea entity and determine how they relate to each other.
-"Front matter" is a [Jekyll](http://jekyllrb.com/) term for key-value pairs represented via YAML notation and separated from the rest of the file contents by three dashes.
-For example, here is the front matter for a hypothetical module entity:

-    ---
-    title: "Learn to Foo"
-    morea_id: foo
-    morea_outcomes:
-      - foo-outcome1
-      - foo-outcome2
-    morea_readings:
-      - foo-reading
-    morea_experiences:
-      - foo-experience
-    morea_assessments:
-      - foo-assessment
-    morea_type: module
-    morea_icon_url: /morea/images/foo.png
-    morea_labels:
-      - required
-      - intro
-    morea_sort_order: 2
-    ---

-So, even though each module (foo, bar, baz, qux) in the basic template system contains a file with the name module.md, the front matter in that file will be different in order to represent the unique structure of the four modules.

-Note that while you _can_ use the same file name, you _don't have to_.
-You could name the file containing the front matter for the Foo module "module-foo.md".
-You could even name it "outcome.md" (although that would be really confusing.)
-The point is:  Morea does not utilize file name information.

-We will explain the front matter in more detail later in this User Guide.

 **Morea makes a "mirror image" of the src/morea directory in the published HTML site.**

 Because we want you to provide course content in the src/morea directory, and because course content can include